PacktPublishing/Troubleshooting-Vue.js/README.md

 For an optimal experience with hands-on labs and other practical activities, we recommend the following
 configuration:
 - OS: Any (Windows 7, 8, 10 or Mac OS or Linux distro)
-- Processor: 1 GHz Processor of faster
+- Processor: 1.6 GHz Processor or faster
 - Memory: 2 GB RAM
 - Storage: ~20 GB